 What the Address Signals

-Within Reykjavik's bar tier, BakaBaka occupies the generalist end of a market that also includes specialist operations.
+Within Reykjavik's bar scene, BakaBaka occupies the generalist end of a market that also includes specialist operations.
 Kramber and Náttúrufræðistofnun represent more format-specific propositions, while the Bankastræti cluster operates at the intersection of accessibility and quality that most of the city's evening trade actually wants.
 That is not a criticism.
 The generalist bar that executes well on drinks, food, and atmosphere simultaneously is harder to sustain than a niche concept, and the addresses that do it on a street as competitive as Bankastræti tend to have earned their position.

 For comparison outside Iceland, the logic is recognisable in other compact northern capitals where a small number of central streets carry a disproportionate share of the bar culture.
 Bar Leather Apron in Honolulu and Jewel of the South in New Orleans operate in their own geographic and culinary registers, but they share the same underlying argument: that a bar with a coherent food programme outperforms one that treats the kitchen as a liability.
 Iceland's bar scene has arrived at the same conclusion through its own geography.